saeed-abdullah/saeed-abdullah.github.io/index.markdown

 My advisor is [Tanzeem Choudhury][tanzeem] and I am a member of [People-Aware Computing][pac-group] group.

+My human-centric research spans the domains of ubiquitous computing, data science, and pervasive health technologies.
+I am particularly interested in using mobile sensing and data-driven approaches to support health and well-being.
-My work is focused on developing novel Ubiquitous Computing systems that support our health and overall well-being.
-In particular, my research is among the first to advance a vision for “_Circadian Computing_” — technologies that support and adapt to our innate biological rhythms.
+In particular, my research is the first to advance a vision for “_Circadian Computing_” — technologies that support and adapt to our innate biological rhythms.

 Almost every biological process follows a roughly 24-hour rhythm known as a circadian rhythm.
 Living against our body clocks can have grave consequences for physical and mental well-being with an increased risk for cancer, diabetes, cardiovascular disease, and mental illness.
 Moreover, these issues are reaching [an epidemic level][roenneberg-nature] — a significant fraction of the global